Beaumont Brain Injury Lawyers

 Frequently Asked Questions (FAQs) About Brain Injuries

 Brain injuries and their effects on the body are complex.
-In explaining the different types of TBIs and the associated symptoms, we have introduced a lot of medical terminology, which may seem a bit overwhelming.
-Hopefully the following common questions and answers will provide you with a greater understanding of these serious injuries.
+In explaining the different types of TBIs and the associated symptoms, we have introduced a lot of medical terminologies, which may seem a bit overwhelming.
+Hopefully, the following common questions and answers will provide you with a greater understanding of these serious injuries.
 If you have any further questions, please feel free to contact one of our experienced Beaumont brain injury attorneys at Portner Bond, PLLC.
 We offer free initial consultations and are here to help in any way we can.

 What is the difference between a contusion and a concussion?

 A concussion is a generalized lesion on the brain that is more widespread than a contusion, which is a localized bruise.
-Either injury is usually the result of impact to the head.
+Either injury is usually the result of an impact to the head.
 A contusion can occur without a concussion and a concussion can occur without a contusion, but many brain injuries involve both.

 What is the difference between an acquired brain injury and a traumatic brain injury?

 While a TBI stems from some kind of external force to a person’s skull, an acquired brain injury is the result of damage that occurred after birth.
-The most common causes of acquired brain injuries are events like near drownings, strokes, heart attacks, tumors, or medical conditions affecting the brain.\
+The most common causes of acquired brain injuries are events like near-drownings, strokes, heart attacks, tumors, or medical conditions affecting the brain.\